istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

 ---
 title: Mesh Expansion
-description: Instructions for integrating VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.
+description: Integrate VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.
 weight: 95
 keywords: [kubernetes,vms]
 aliases:
     - /docs/setup/kubernetes/additional-setup/mesh-expansion/
 ---

-This guide provides instructions for integrating VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.
+This flow provides instructions to integrate VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.

 ## Prerequisites